tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

     return TyCon("->", [arg, ret])
 ```

-We'll also have something called a forall (type scheme, universal
+We'll also have something called a forall (also known as a type scheme,
-quantification, polytype, ... used for polymorphism), which we'll talk about
+universal quantification, polytype, etc used for polymorphism), which we'll
-more later, but for now is a thin wrapper around a monotype:
+talk about more later, but for now is a thin wrapper around a monotype:

 ```python
 @dataclasses.dataclass